geoffreyvanwyk/phel-lang.org/content/documentation/http-request-and-response.md

 ])
 ```

-To make it easier to create responses.
-Phel has two helpers methods to create a response.
+To make it easier to create responses, Phel has two helper methods to create a response.

 ```phel
 (ns my-namepace